 Back to glossary

-Netgain On: Remittance
+Netgain on: Remittance

 Remittance refers to any money transfer made from one person or organization to another.
 Learn the basics and how processes have become more efficient.